Great Orme, Conwy

 Surrounded on three sides by the sea and bathed in sunshine, the Great Orme has an exceptionally mild climate which, combined with the lime-rich rock, make it one of the top five sites for rare plants in Britain.

 An unprecedented number of native wild flowers – 360 species in all – grow here and nearly 20 of these are nationally rare and threatened, including the Great Orme Berry (Cotoneaster cambricus) that occurs nowhere else in the world.
 There’s an abundance of rare lichens and mosses too, all of which mean the Great Orme is recognised internationally as an Important Plant Area.
 This diversity supports a host of other wildlife, such as unique subspecies of silver-studded blue and grayling butterflies, as well birds such as chough.

-But since 2001, following the foot and mouth outbreak, sheep have been restricted to small enclosed areas of farmland and grazing over the Orme’s wilder unenclosed landscape has declined.
-As a result large areas have become dominated by thick grass and shrubs such as blackthorn and invasive non-native cotoneaster.
-Without action, this undergrazing will threaten many of the Orme’s special flowers.
+But in 2001, following the foot and mouth outbreak, sheep were restricted to small enclosed areas of farmland and grazing over the Orme’s wilder unenclosed landscape has declined.
+As a result large areas became dominated by thick grass and shrubs such as blackthorn and invasive non-native cotoneaster.
+Without action, this undergrazing would have threatened many of the Orme’s special flowers.

 In 2016, the National Trust purchased Parc Farm on the summit of the Orme, and with it the grazing rights to nearly 300 hectares of the surrounding wild landscape.
-Plantlife are purchasing a flock of over 400 sheep for the Trust’s new shepherd to target grazing in priority areas.
+Plantlife purchased a flock of over 400 sheep for the Trust’s new shepherd to target grazing in priority areas.

 - Restore limestone grassland habitat by controlling the growth of vigorous grasses and scrub

 - Help control the spread of invasive non-native Cotoneasters with increased grazing

 - Allow the special flowers and invertebrates found on the Great Orme to flourish again.